mymonero/mymonero-utils/README.md

 2. Copy example.apiKey.js to apiKey.js (apiKey.js is in the gitignore file to prevent someone accidentally uploading a sensitive key to source control)
 3. Edit apiKey.js, replacing the `key` variable with your ChangeNow API key

+For examples of how to use the module, refer to examples.js